dockercask/dockercask/README.md

 ### chrome

-Chrome and Chromium do not run without `--no-sandbox` and it is very unstable with both intel and nvidia cards.
+Chrome and Chromium do not run without `--no-sandbox` and are very unstable with both intel and nvidia cards.

+### xauthority

+The security of the host X11 screen is dependant on preventing the docker containers from accessing the xauthority file which is generally stored at `~/.Xauthority`.
+If you mount the home directory or otherwise provide access to this file the docker container could be able to access the host X11 screen.

+### clipboard sharing

+When starting an app dockercask will watch the clipboads of the host and xephyr X11 screen using `xsel`.
+When one of the clipboards change the other clipboard will be updated.
+This update will also persist to any other running xephyr windows.

 ### keylogger test

 This will demonstrate an example X11 keylogger [github.com/magcius/keylog](https://github.com/magcius/keylog) that will only function within the xephyr window.
 Preventing logging of keyboard and mouse events outside of the xephyr window.
-Keylogger will only run inside of the docker container and will not have any effect on the host system.
+The keylogger will only run inside of the docker container and will not have any effect on the host system.
 Click "Keylog" after starting to activate.